FAQ

 How can I cite the UCC?

 If you found the UCC useful for your research, please reference its original article Perren et al. (2023).
-You can use a phrase such as the following:
+You can use the following text:

 “This research has made use of the Unified Cluster Catalogue (UCC)~\cite{Perren_2023}”